radicle-dev/radicle-registry/DEVELOPING.md

 `runtime` crate minor version and reset the `impl_version` field and the crate patch version to `0`.

-In a commit with a semantic update you must also update the latest Wasm runtime.
+In a commit with a semantic update you must also update the WASM runtimes.

 ```
+mv runtime/latest.wasm runtime/prev_spec_last_impl.wasm
 ./scripts/build-runtime-wasm ./runtime/latest.wasm
+cp runtime/latest.wasm runtime/curr_spec_first_impl.wasm
 ```

 For semantic updates to take effect on an existing chain they need to be